-Many English deists believed that God or the angels were so actively involved in our lives they directly inspired us and guided us through thoughts planted in our minds.
-Seven of these deists thought these inspirations happened continually or frequently.
+Main point: Many English deists believed that God or the angels were so actively involved in our lives they directly inspired us and guided us through thoughts planted in our minds.
+Some of these deists are discussed in the paragraphs below.

 William Wollaston thought divine beings frequently influenced us through direct impressions planted into our minds or through other kinds of suggestion.
 He said that God or the angels could influence us ‘by means of secret and sometimes sudden influences on our minds,’ or by ‘suggestion, and impulse, or other silent communications of some spiritual being.’
 He said these direct influences caused a person to want to avoid a street where a building was about to fall or where a dangerous enemy was lying in wait for him.
 Through such divine communications, God or the angels care for us without altering any laws of nature.
 Wollaston thought these influences happened ‘so frequently’ that anyone who closely observed his thoughts and actions could observe them.
 He also thought that these divine influences had important consequences in world history: he cryptically suggested that God planted the idea into Hannibal’s mind to never directly attack Rome, and thus Hannibal lost his chance to destroy Rome.

 Thomas Morgan went even further than Wollaston in discussing the impact of angelic inspiration on human history.
 Morgan said the angels often influenced world affairs by planting ideas in people’s minds.
 Just as people can greatly influence each other, superior intelligence or angels ‘have the same power and influence over us’ to change our motives and thoughts.
 Morgan thought these angels influenced people so much ‘there is scarce any great Discovery made, any great Turn in a Man’s Sentiments, Thoughts, and Views, or any of the great momentous Changes and Revolutions of the World, and human Affairs’ that was not influenced by angels planting impressions in people’s minds.